Fast & Furious 6: Plot

-Following their successful heist in Brazil, (Note: As depicted in Fast Five (2011)) Dominic Toretto and his crew have fled around the world and are living peacefully: Dom lives with Elena Neves; his sister Mia lives with Brian O'Conner and their son, Jack; Gisele Yashar and Han Lue are together; and Roman Pearce and Tej Parker live in luxury.
-Meanwhile, DSS agents Luke Hobbs and Riley Hicks investigate the destruction of a Russian military convoy by a crew of mercenaries led by former British SAS operative, Owen Shaw.
-Hobbs locates Dom and convinces him to help capture Owen by showing him a photo of his supposedly murdered girlfriend, Letty Ortiz, who is working with Owen and his crew.
-Dom wants to do the job by himself but Hobbs convinces him that the whole "family" is needed.
-When Dom's crew is all together at their headquarters, Hobbs tells them that Owen is stealing components to create an electromagnetic pulse weapon called "Nightshade", intending to sell it to the highest bidder.
+Following their successful heist in Brazil, (Note: As depicted in Fast Five (2011)) Dominic Toretto lives with Elena Neves; his sister Mia lives with Brian O'Conner and their son, Jack; Gisele Yashar and Han Lue are together; and Roman Pearce and Tej Parker live in luxury.

+DSS agents Luke Hobbs and Riley Hicks investigate the destruction of a Russian military convoy by a crew of mercenaries led by former British SAS operative, Owen Shaw.
+Hobbs convinces Dom to help capture Owen by showing him a photo of his supposedly murdered girlfriend, Letty Ortiz, who is working with Owen.
+Owen is stealing parts to create an electromagnetic pulse weapon called "Nightshade", intending to sell it to the highest bidder.
 Dom and his crew accept the mission in exchange for pardons.

-In London, Owen's hideout is found but is revealed to be a distraction while Owen's crew performs a heist at an Interpol building.
-Owen flees in a custom car, detonating his hideout and disabling most of the police, leaving Dom, Brian, Tej, Roman, Han, Gisele, Hobbs, and Riley to pursue him.
-Letty arrives to help Owen, shooting Dom without hesitation before escaping.
-Meanwhile, Owen's investigation into Dom's crew reveals Letty's relationship with Dom, but she is revealed to be suffering from amnesia.
-Dom's crew learns that Owen is connected to Arturo Braga, a drug lord whom Dom and Brian imprisoned.
-(Note: As depicted in Fast & Furious (2009)) While Tej purchases several cars from an auction for the mission, Brian returns to Los Angeles as a prisoner to question Braga, who suggests that they may have a traitor in their midst and reveals that Owen helped him build his drug cartel and Letty survived the explosion; Owen took her in after discovering her amnesia.
+In London, Owen's crew performs a heist at an Interpol building.
+Owen flees in a custom car, with Dom's crew in pursuit.
+Letty helps Owen, shooting at Dom.
+She is revealed to be amnesiac from her accident.
+Dom's crew learns that Owen is connected to Arturo Braga, a drug lord they had imprisoned.
+(Note: As depicted in Fast & Furious (2009)) Brian returns to Los Angeles as a prisoner to question Braga, who reveals that Owen helped him build his drug cartel.
+After Letty survived the explosion, Owen took her in when he learned she had amnesia.